Matth-L/quantum-decomposition-N-reduction/README.md

 We implemented it with 2 qubits, and 3 qubits, then tried to generalize it to n qubits.

-We add to implement the controlled CNOT to do so, using the fact that the CNOT gate can be built from the X gate and expended.
+We needed to implement the controlled CNOT gate by using the fact that the CNOT gate can be constructed from the X gate and its extensions.

 Indeed, the CNOT gate can be written as a block matrix where X is located on the bottom right corner and the identity matrix are located on the top left.